izzzi667/crypto-informer/README.md

 # Coin database

-This is a small pet-project to learn react and Fluent UI.
+This is a small pet-project to learn react and Bootstrap.
 Data sources: [CoinGecko](https://coingecko.com/api)